benbotto/formn-doc/doc/deleting/deleting-a-model.md

 A common scenario is to delete a single model by ID.
 That's done using the [DataContext.delete](../../api-doc/latest/classes/datacontext.html#delete) method.
-The usage is pretty much identical to updating a model by id, so be sure to review the [Updating a Model](../updating/updating-a-model.html) section.
+The usage is pretty much identical to updating a model by ID, so be sure to review the [Updating a Model](../updating/updating-a-model.html) section.
 It has more detailed documentation.